marned91/marned91/README.md

 If you have a question about a specific repository, you can open an issue or participate in the discussions section (if enabled by the repository owner).

 ### 🐱 Fun fact
-I have two cats, Kai and Truls, who keep me entertained while I’m coding!
-I also enjoy gaming and going for walks with friends.
+I have two cats, Kai and Truls, who keep me entertained while I’m coding - They are my rubber ducks!
+I also enjoy gaming, hanging out with friends and going for walks.